dukemarty/RepData_PeerAssessment1/PA1_template.md

 <!--- ============================================================================= --->
 ## Inputing missing values

-The number of rows with missing values in the data set is (calculated similarly to :
+The number of rows with missing values in the data set is:

 ```r